 The first step is to take a look at what kind of 2D files we are talking about.
 Logos and text files are very different from photos.
 In this blog post we’ll concentrate on logos and text.
 If you’re more interested in photos, click here for another tutorial.

-For turning logos and text into 3D models, we use the freemium online tool Selva 3D.
+To turn logos and text into 3D models, we use the freemium online tool Selva 3D.
 You simply upload your 2D image/logo/text on their website and they provide you with the printable 3D model.
 We were really impressed by the high quality and recognition capabilities of this app, so we’re going to focus on this one for this tutorial.
-However, many of these tips and tricks are also applicable for other websites or tools.
+However, many of these tips and tricks are also applicable to other websites or tools.

 1. Clean Up the 2D Image